We’re continuing our look at the Seasonic PRIME Ultra Titanium line today with the 850 watt model.

 Ow!
 Who throws a 12 volt lantern battery?
 Hell, where did you even find that battery?
 1973?

 As was the case with the other models, there’s a pile of stuff inside the box.
-Two user guides, a flyer, a quick installation guide, a power cord, bag of goodies, bag of cables, and bag of power supply.
+Two user guides, a flyer, a quick installation guide, a power cord, a bag of goodies, a bag of cables, and a bag of power supply.

 Documentation is good, as with the rest of the models.

 The goodies.
 A ton of zip ties, some fancier cable ties, two case stickers, some screws, and an ATX self-test adapter.
 Plug that adapter into the ATX cable, and it turns the unit on by shorting PS_ON to ground for testing purposes.